terralang/terra/api.md

     terralib.sizeof(terratype)

 Wrapper around `ffi.typeof`.
-Freezes the `terratype` and returns its size in bytes.
+Completes the `terratype` and returns its size in bytes.

 ---

     terralib.offsetof(terratype,field)

 Wrapper around `ffi.offsetof`.
-Freezes the `terratype` and returns the offset in bytes of `field` inside `terratype`.
+Completes the `terratype` and returns the offset in bytes of `field` inside `terratype`.

 ---